public-transport/transitous/README.md

 podman run -it -p 8080:8080 -v $PWD:/transitous -w /transitous transitous
 ```

-Now inside the container, you can download and postprocess all the feeds.
+Now inside the container, you can download and post-process all the feeds.
 This may take a while.
 ```bash
 ./ci/fetch-feeds.py timer
 ```